Congleton Certified Restorations

 Sourcing and Selection

 Restoring Land Rover Defenders and Range Rover Classics from the ground up by hand starts with finding the best candidates.
-It takes a very specific level of condition for a vehicle to even be considered for one of our Certified Restorations, our team is extremely experience in sourcing the finest possible vehicles to start with.
+It takes a very specific level of condition for a vehicle to even be considered for one of our Certified Restorations, our team is extremely experienced in sourcing the finest possible vehicles to start with.
 Everyday our team employs a variety of searches across the country looking for the most outstanding Defender and Range Rover Classic candidates to present to our founder for review.
-It’s unsurprising to find that many of the Classic Range Rovers & Defenders that we come across are advertised as “Perfect” or “Fully Restored” when in reality they are, in some cases, 1000+ labor hours away from being stamped and numbered as a Congleton Certified Restoration.
-We have spent the last decade producing the finest Range Rovers & Defenders in North America, and continue to invest in the best candidates, maintaining an extensive stock on and off-site for the needs of current clients and future clients alike.
+It’s unsurprising to find that many of the Defenders and Range Rover Classics that we come across are advertised as “Perfect” or “Fully Restored” when in reality they are, in some cases, 1000+ labor hours away from being stamped and numbered as a Congleton Certified Restoration.
+We have spent the last decade producing the finest Defenders and Range Rover Classics in North America, and continue to invest in the best candidates, maintaining an extensive stock on and off-site for the needs of current clients and future clients alike.

 Here at Congleton Service we understand the sentimental value that a vehicle can have to an owner and their family.
 On a few occasions we have been asked to restore classic trucks that were handed down from family members, giving us an opportunity to restore vehicles that can create generational memories for years to come.
 Bring us your vehicle, or select one from our extensive stock, and work with our team to design it to your exact specifications.